 Casting wide for evidence of the positive impacts of different sorts of vigorous play, it turns out there is a tome of research to prove the point.
 The benefits go beyond increased motivation and concentration in the classroom, fabulous news though that is for parents and teachers alike.
 Climbing, sliding, swinging, general adventuring about the place are proven to boost emotional intelligence, general health, intelligence and creativity.
 Who knew play could do you so much good?

-Adventure Playground Opening
+Adventure Playground Opening (Phase one)

 It was with great excitement that, after months of planning, staff and pupils at King’s Hall were finally able to unveil phase one of their brand new adventure playground.
 The impressive apparatus includes a lookout tower, crow’s nest deck, swings and traversing ropes, with additional equipment set to appear over the coming months.